cphdat2sem2017-A/Database/README.md

 We will recap the SQL select statement to query a database.
 We will focus on multi-table queries (joins) and SQL aggregate functions (especially grouping of results)

 ###Tutorials:
 There are different resources about SQL and MySQL online.
-Three good ones are:
+Two good ones are:

 http://www.w3schools.com/sql/default.asp